-The Fellowship Room at St Matthew’s can be hired as a venue for the wake (the Church Hall at St Edmund’s is busy with Pre-School if it’s in term time), or people often use a nearby pub or restaurant.
+The Fellowship Room at St Matthew’s can be hired as a venue for the wake (the Church Hall at St Edmund’s is busy with Pre-School and School's Out), or people often use a nearby pub or restaurant.
 Again, the Funeral Directors can advise.

 For more information about funerals, click here for the Church of England’s website.

 If you have a query about the churchyard or gravestones within it, please speak to Peter.
 Memorials must not be placed in the churchyard without his written permission, and there are rules that must be followed – documents from the diocese are Churchyard_Regulations_1990 and Churchyard-Memorials-ChancellorYs-General-Note.

 (Nowadays you would never get permission for this angel in St Matthew’s churchyard!)